bevyengine/bevy/docs/plugins_guidelines.md

 ## Promotion

-You can promote your plugin to Bevy's [communities](https://github.com/bevyengine/bevy#community):
+You can promote your plugin in Bevy's [communities](https://github.com/bevyengine/bevy#community):

 * Add it to [Awesome Bevy](https://github.com/bevyengine/awesome-bevy)
 * Announce it on [Discord](https://discord.gg/gMUk5Ph), in channel `#showcase`